W1033/JS-book-learning/《深入理解ES6》/understandinges6-master/manuscript/10-Arrays.md

 console.log(view2.byteLength);              // 2
 ```

 In this code, the two views are both `Int8Array` instances that use `buffer`.
 Both `view1` and `view2` have the same `buffer`, `byteOffset`, and `byteLength` properties that exist on `DataView` instances.
-It's easy to switch to using a typed array wherever you use a `DataView` so long as you only work with one numeric type.
+It's easy to switches to using a typed array wherever you use a `DataView` so long as you only work with one numeric type.

 The second way to create a typed array is to pass a single number to the constructor.
 That number represents the number of elements (not bytes) to allocate to the array.
 The constructor will create a new buffer with the correct number of bytes to represent that number of array elements, and you can access the number of elements in the array by using the `length` property.
 For example: